 Take note to be inclusive.
 Unless your customer is part of a distinctly religious organization, for example, avoid something like a Christmas card.
 Find general winter imagery, or include all kinds of holidays in one place.

 For example, at Justworks we sent out holiday cards with a fun themed pattern and hand-written notes from account managers.
-Some companies also got cookies in a tin with the same pattern.
+Some companies also got cookies in a tin from Milk Bar.

 Ship Free Swag